-The House's stewardship responsibility for its heritage assets includes those in or associated with the House, its legislative history, Members and institutional heritage.
+The House's stewardship responsibilities to its heritage assets include those associated with the House, legislative history, Members, and institutional history.
 Under the provisions of the House of Representatives Fine Arts Board, the Clerk is responsible for the administration, maintenance, and display of the works of fine art and other similar property of the Congress for display or for other use in the House wing of the Capitol, the House office buildings, or any other location under the control of the House in accordance with Public Law 100-696.
 The House's heritage assets are curated by the House Curator in the Clerk's Office of Art and Archives.
 The House Curator maintains records, both paper and electronic, for works of art and artifacts.
 Staff and resources are devoted to the conservation and preservation of heritage assets, using professional standards established by the American Institute for Conservation and the National Archives and Records Administration.
 These standards provide for cleaning, storing, displaying, handling, and protecting the House's heritage assets.